smhurf/lewagon_challenges/05-Production/05-Deploy-to-Production-day2/04-Deploy-Custom-Pipeline/README.md

 - Edit the Makefile and run `make gcp_submit_training` to train your model on GCP.

-**NB: Check that all the dependencies are inside de setup.py file**
+**NB: Check that all the dependencies are inside the setup.py file**

 ## Create the model version with the required dependencies